Parallel Model Predictive Control for Deterministic Systems: Main Results

-Consider the optimal control problem with dynamics \eqref{eq:dynamics} and stage cost \eqref{eq:cost}.
+Consider the optimal control problem with {state equation} \eqref{eq:dynamics} and stage cost \eqref{eq:cost}.
 We assume that we have access to $p$ computational units as well as a central unit.
-Given the current state $x$, computational unit $i=1,\dots,p$ solves the problem
+Given the current state $x_k$, computational unit $i=1,\dots,p$ solves the problem